-Before joining The Open University in February 2016, Avi worked at Teesside University as Senior Lecturer in Criminology.
-Prior to this Avi taught at Birkbeck University of London and at the London School of Economics.
+Before joining The Open University in February 2016, Avi worked at Teesside University as Senior Lecturer in Criminology and qualified as an Inside-Out instructor to teach higher education programmes within the prison system.
+Prior to this Avi taught at Birkbeck and at the London School of Economics.
 Between 2001 and 2015, Avi was the editor in chief of Kodikas Publications in Athens, Greece.
 Their research is concerned with imaginary penalities, social harm, and social justice and with some broader questions to do with the interface between structural inequalities, crime, gender, sexuality, and zemia.

 Oct.'07 - Apr.'12 - PhD in Law, “Imaginary Penalities: reconsidering anti-trafficking discourses and technologies”.
 The London School of Economics and Political Science, Department of Law, London, UK.